FraserBrooks/java_messaging_system/SOLUTION.md

 * **register**
   * asks the client for their desired username and their desired password
   * asks the user to confirm their password to avoid typos in their password
-  * will not let a client take a username that already exists within the *PasswordTable*
+  * will not let a client take a username that already exists within the database
 * **quit**
   * quits from any point in the program